braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/email_validation.md

 ---

-# Email Technical Guidelines & Notes
+# Email technical guidelines & notes

 > This reference article covers local and host part validation rules for email addresses.

-## Email Validation
+## Email validation

 {% alert important %}
 Validation is used for dashboard email addresses, end-user email addresses (your customers), and from and reply-to addresses done of an email message.